ichimei0125/ichimei0125.github.io/content/posts/2022/7/fold.en.md

 ---
-title: "How to turn iterable to individual data ーー about"
+title: "How to turn iterable to individual data -- about Fold"
 date: 2022-07-23T12:30:17+09:00
 draft: false
 tags: ["programming"]